Culture of Nigeria: Hausa-Fulani Culture

-The Hausa and Fulani ethnic groups are said to be one of the largest ethnic groups in Nigeria, if not the largest, with a population of over 20 million people.
-The Hausa and Fulani live in the northern part of Nigeria.
+The Hausa and Fula ethnic groups are said to be one of the largest ethnic groups in Nigeria, if not the largest, with a population of over 20 million people.
+The Hausa and Fula live in the northern part of Nigeria.
 They are both different tribes, but are often counted as one due to cultural similarity.
 The bulk of the Hausa-Fulani population is mainly centered in and around the central of Sokoto, Kano and Katsina, which are said to be important market centers on the southern area of the trans-Saharan caravan trade routes.

-Long before the arrival of the Fulani people, the Hausa had already formed and made well-organised city states; some of these states includes Katsina, Daura, Kano, Zazzau (Zaria), Biram, Gobir and Borno.
-However, some of these states were conquered, taken over and re-established by the Fulani people which then led to the formation of a few other kingdoms such as Katagum and Gombe.
-The arrival of the Fulani people into Hausaland brought about great changes in the land, which included the reformation of Islam.
+Long before the arrival of the Fula people, the Hausas had already formed and made well-organised city states; some of these states includes Katsina, Daura, Kano, Zazzau (Zaria), Biram, Gobir and Borno.
+However, some of these states were conquered, taken over and re-established by the Fula people which then led to the formation of a few other kingdoms such as Katagum and Gombe.
+The arrival of the Fula people into Hausaland brought about great changes in the land, which included the reformation of Islam.
 This then ended up playing a significant role in the social life and culture of the Hausa people.
-In education, dress and taste, the Hausa people and their counterparts the Fulani have become a significant part of the Islamic world; this said influence still remains until the current day.
-The Fulani practice the art of whipping a suitor before giving his bride to him as part of their marriage obligation.
+In education, dress and taste, the Hausa people and their counterparts the Fula have become a significant part of the Islamic world; this said influence still remains until the current day.
+The Fula practice the art of whipping a suitor before giving his bride to him as part of their marriage obligation.
 This particular obligation has helped to increase the practice of monogamy among themselves, and it is called Sharo.
-The Fulani people are also nomadic in nature; this nomadic lifestyle spread them into virtually all of West Africa.
+The Fula people are also nomadic in nature; this nomadic lifestyle spread them into virtually all of West Africa.
 They are extremely tolerant of the languages of other people around them, leading to the suppression of theirs - especially in northern Nigeria by Hausa.

 The Hausas, on the other hand, are said to be very good merchants.
 This helped spread them to some areas around Nigeria.
 They have monarchs, are known for celebrating the Hawan Sallah festival, and are also followers of the religious teachings of Sheikh Usman dan Fodio.